bianca-schulze/u3228460-final-js/readme.md

 <br>

 The intention of my site is to raise awareness around bushfires in Australia.
-The target audience is young adults who are interested in learning more about Australia's history and fire safety.
+The target audience is young adults who are interested in learning more about Australia's bushfire history and fire safety.

 As there was no set sizing for this assignment, I aimed to best fit the following dimensions: **1280px × 720px**